 One turn on the path leads us between the trunk of an oak that began life as a sapling just prior to the Revolutionary War.
 We always stop to marvel at what this tree must have witnessed before it finally fell across the path during an ice storm years ago.

 And now we get to walk between the two halves of its arrestingly beautiful trunk, growth rings swelling from the center like ripples on a pond.
 A nearby marker plots major world events that occurred at various points along its circular timeline, and we enjoy noting events that overlap with our Foundations timeline and history sentences.

 As our walk draws to a close and we circle back to the car, we stand in awe of the beauty of God’s creation.
 Our shared experience of wonder and worship has drawn us into closer communion with Him and with each other.

-That was five years ago now.
-Last weekend, she was reading beside me while I dozed.
+Some time ago, she was reading beside me while I dozed.
 She asked me what “aspiring” meant.
-I defined it and we had a delightfully silly conversation.
-Before picking up her book again, she jotted down this poem in summary:
+I defined it, and we had a delightfully silly conversation.
+Before picking up her book again, we jotted down this poem in summary:

 Don’t Unlock a Sleepy Word-Hoard!

 The aspiring author lay prostrate,

 under the weight of his desiring to be inspiring.

 sitting erecticle as he deflecticled insecticles